One Billion Rising

-One Billion Rising is a global campaign, founded by Eve Ensler, to end rape and sexual violence against women.
-It was started in 2012 as part of the V-Day movement.
-The "billion" refers to the UN statistic that one in three women will be raped or beaten in her lifetime, or about one billion.
-The campaign expands each year with new themes and artistic actions.
-In 2024, the theme of the campaign is Rise for Freedom.
-"This year's campaign will escalate the collective actions of activists worldwide, and amplify their call for systematic changes towards ending violence against women and children once and for all," said OBR global director Monique Wilson.
+One Billion Rising is a global campaign founded by author, playwright and activist V (formerly Eve Ensler), to end rape and sexual violence against women.
+The "billion" refers to the UN statistic that one in three women will be raped or beaten in their lifetime, or about one billion.

+The campaign started in 2012 as part of the V-Day movement and continues annually with new themes.
+In 2026, the campaign theme is Rise for Our Bodies, Our Earth, Our Future.